Transcendental Meditation Mantras | What to Say and What Not to Say!

 Tips for Successful Practice

-To ensure a successful practice, it’s important to approach TM with an open mind and a willingness to learn.
+To ensure a successful TM practice, it’s important to approach TM with an open mind and a willingness to learn.
 It’s also recommended to find a certified TM teacher who can guide you through the process and provide support and guidance along the way.
 Other tips for successful practice include:

 • Practice at the same time every day